German-BioImaging/guide-KVpairs-scripts/docs/indepth.rst

 One specificity though is about the Run/Acquisition.
 Runs and Wells are both \
 children objects of a Plate and can be selected in this way. \
 But selecting Images from a Run or all the Wells of a plate will produce different \
-results (in the case there is more than one Run):
+results (when there is more than one Run):

   * Selecting Images from a list of Wells will select all the images inside those Wells.